-Studio Moffitt is run by Lisa Moffitt, Senior Lecturer at the University of Edinburgh.
+Studio Moffitt is run by Lisa Moffitt, Associate Professor at Carleton University.
 My practice was initiated in 2008 with a commission to complete a design-build, off-grid house in rural Ontario, the House on Limekiln Line, following several years working at PLANT Architect, Inc. in Toronto, Canada.
-In 2010, I became a full-time academic at the University of Edinburgh, where my work has shifted to speculative projects, written research, and teaching.
-My practice now often involves collaboration with students through ESALA Projects, a university initiative that I co-founded to support academic/student design consultancy.
+I have been a full-time academic since 2010; from 2010-2020, I was based at the University of Edinburgh, where I also completed a PhD Architecture by Design.

 All of my work is prompted by a deep compulsion to make things... paintings, photographs, buildings, models, drawings, material studies, techniques, installations...that question how architecture materially alters, impacts, and constructs new environments.
 These makings, whether they are site installations or speculative design projects or instruments that register environmental conditions, are often paired with teaching or written research, enabling productive exchanges between the two.